-Additional information about this unit to be made within the limits of their own authority 3.6 Keep up-to-date records of travel or accommodation arrangements and agreed commitments 3.7 Adhere to organisational policies and procedures, legal and ethical requirements when making business travel or accommodation arrangements for others N/A Unit aim (s) This unit aims to develop the knowledge and skills required to organise business travel or accommodation.
-Upon completion of this unit, learners will be able to research business travel or accommodation options for others, and then use the outcomes of that research to make business or travel arrangements for others.
-Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National Occupational Standards: • CFABAA322 Organise business travel or accommodation Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ)
+Additional information about this unit to be made within the limits of theirown authority 3.6 Keep up-to-date records of travel or accommodation arrangements and agreed commitments 3.7 Adhere to organisational policies and procedures, legal and ethical requirements when making businesstravel or accommodation arrangements for others Unit aim (s) This unit aims to develop the knowledge and skills required to organise business travel or accommodation.
+Upon completionof this unit, learners will be able to research business travel or accommodation options for others, and then use the outcomes of that research to make business or travel arrangements for others.
+Details of the relationship of the unit and relevant national occupational standards Assessment requirements specified bya sector or regulatory body (if appropriate) Business & Administration (2013) National Occupational Standards: CFABAA322 Organise business travelor accommodation Skills CFA Assessment Strategy Competence units (S/NVQ)

-Title: H/506/1876 Provide administrative

-support for meetings

-Level: 2

-Credit Value: 4

-GLH: 28

-Learning Outcomes The learner will: Assessment Criteria The learner can:

-Understand the administration of meetings 1.1 Describe the purpose of the meeting and who needs to attend 1.2 Explain why it is important to have a minimum number of attendees for a meeting 1.3 Explain ways to achieve maximum attendance at meetings 1.4 Explain the access, health, safety and security requirements relating to meetings 1.5 Describe how to set up the resources needed for a meeting 1.6 Explain the responsibilities of the meeting chair and meeting secretary 1.7 Explain the difference between formal and informal meetings 1.8 Explain the legal implications of

-Be able to make administrative preparations for meetings formal meetings 2.1 Book meeting venue, resources, and facilities in accordance with the brief 2.2 Collate documents needed for a meeting 2.3 Distribute meeting invitations, documents and other meeting-related requirements within the timescale 2.4 Confirm meeting attendees and any special requirements

-Be able to support the administration of meetings 3.1 Take action to ensure that the equipment allocated for use at a meeting functions correctly 3.2 Provide support to meetings in accordance with requests 3.3 Ensure the venue is restored to the
+Title.
+H/506/1876 Provide administrative Title: support for meetings Level: 2 Credit Value: 4 GLH: 28 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the administration of meetings 1.1 Describe the purpose of the meeting and who needs to attend 1.2 Explain why it is important to have a minimum number of attendees for a meeting 1.3 Explain ways to achieve maximum attendance at meetings 1.4 Explain the access, health, safety and security requirements relating to meetings 1.5 Describe how to set up the resources needed for a meeting 1.6 Explain the responsibilities of the meeting chair and meeting secretary 1.7 Explain the difference between formal and informal meetings 1.8 Explain the legal implications of formal meetings Be able to make administrative preparations for meetings 2.1 Book meeting venue, resources, and facilities in accordance with the brief 2.2 Collate documents needed for a meeting 2.3 Distribute meeting invitations, documents and other meeting-related requirements within the timescale 2.4 Confirm meeting attendees and any special requirements Be able to support the administration of meetings 3.1 Take action to ensure that the equipment allocated for use at a meeting functions correctly 3.2 Provide support to meetings in accordance with requests 3.3 Ensure the venue is restored to the

-Additional information about this unit N/A Unit aim (s) required conditions after the meeting 3.4 Distribute meeting records promptly to the agreed distribution list 3.5 Carry out any follow-up actions in accordance with the brief This unit aims to develop the knowledge and skills required to provide administrative support for meetings.
-Upon completion of this unit, learners will be able to make administrative preparations for meetings and also support the administration of meetings.
-Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National Occupational Standards: CFABAA411 Support the organisation of meetings CFABAA412 Plan and organise meetings Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ)
+Additional information about this unit N/A required conditions after the meeting 3.4 Distribute meeting records promptly to the agreed distribution list 3.5 Carry out any follow-up actions in accordance with the brief Unit aim (s) This unit aims to develop the knowledge and skills required to provide administrative support for meetings.
+Upon completion of this unit, learners will be ableto make administrative preparations for meetings and also support the administration of meetings.
+Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National Occupational Standards: CFABAA411 Support the organisationof meetings CFABAA412 Plan and organise meetings Assessment requirements specified bya sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ)